adaskin/nonunitary-search/README.md

 - And when this state is collapsed on to the first part by a measurement on the first qubit, the remaining state (the collapsed)  is automatically normalized.

     - This normalized state is similar to the result of the Gram-Schmidt orthogonalization process applied to the the initial superposition and the marked vector.

+## Unitary implementation
+- Unitary implementation of this circuit is done through the square root of the paper.
+This is shown in the paper.
+- unitarycircuit.py simulates this circuit with or without AA.